birth control and stroke

 Decades ago, the doses of estrogen in birth control were much higher than they are today.
 These high doses of estrogen contributed to an increased risk of stroke.

 Today, there are two types of hormonal birth control pills: combination birth control pills that contain estrogen and progesterone, and other pills that only contain progesterone.
-It is the estrogen in combination birth control pill that are responsible for an increased risk of stroke in some women.
+It is the estrogen in combination birth control pills that is responsible for an increased risk of stroke in some people.

 The reason?
 Estrogen impacts blood-clotting proteins in the body.
 These proteins are needed to balance your blood between being too thick or too thin.
 Added estrogen creates a difference in this balance that can increase the clotting ability of your blood – increasing your risk for stroke.